Hewlett Packard Enterprise (NYSE:HPE) Releases FY 2021 Earnings Guidance

 Hewlett Packard Enterprise (NYSE:HPE) updated its FY 2021 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $1.820-1.940 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.840.
-The company issued revenue guidance of -.Hewlett Packard Enterprise also updated its Q3 2021 guidance to $0.380-0.440 EPS.
+The company provided EPS guidance of $1.820-$1.940 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.840.
+The company issued revenue guidance of -.Hewlett Packard Enterprise also updated its Q3 2021 guidance to $0.380-$0.440 EPS.

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, July 7th.
-Investors of record on Wednesday, June 16th will be given a dividend of $0.12 per share.
+The business also recently announced a quarterly dividend, which will be paid on Wednesday, July 7th.
+Stockholders of record on Wednesday, June 16th will be issued a $0.12 dividend.
+The ex-dividend date is Tuesday, June 15th.
 This represents a $0.48 dividend on an annualized basis and a dividend yield of 3.31%.
-The ex-dividend date is Tuesday, June 15th.
-Hewlett Packard Enterprise’s dividend payout ratio (DPR) is currently 35.56%.
+Hewlett Packard Enterprise’s dividend payout ratio is presently 35.56%.

-In other Hewlett Packard Enterprise news, Director Gary M. Reiner sold 75,000 shares of the firm’s stock in a transaction dated Friday, June 4th.
-The shares were sold at an average price of $15.98, for a total value of $1,198,500.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, EVP John F. Schultz sold 269,598 shares of the firm’s stock in a transaction dated Monday, April 26th.
-The shares were sold at an average price of $16.54, for a total transaction of $4,459,150.92.
+In other news, EVP John F. Schultz sold 269,598 shares of the firm’s stock in a transaction that occurred on Monday, April 26th.
+The stock was sold at an average price of $16.54, for a total value of $4,459,150.92.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, Director Gary M. Reiner sold 75,000 shares of Hewlett Packard Enterprise stock in a transaction on Friday, June 4th.
+The stock was sold at an average price of $15.98, for a total value of $1,198,500.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 425,232 shares of company stock valued at $6,960,743 in the last 90 days.
+Insiders sold 425,232 shares of company stock worth $6,960,743 in the last 90 days.
 Corporate insiders own 0.52% of the company’s stock.

 About Hewlett Packard Enterprise